 Are You Using Duplicate or Copied Content on Your Site?

-Advice from Google for 2019
+Advice from Google

-As a new or small business owner you may be wondering what you should write about on your blog, or how to add content to your website.
+As a business owner you may be wondering what you should write about on your blog, or how to add content to your website.
 Have you ever heard the phrase that ‘imitation is the sincerest form of flattery’?
 If you have, you may be thinking that copying someone else’s content and noting the source is a good thing as you build your site.
 However, and according to Google as of 2019, duplicate content is commonplace, but copied content is not a good idea for your online presence.

 What’s the Difference Between Duplicate and Copied Content?

 Understanding the difference between duplicate and copied content is important as you build your web presence.
 This is especially true if you are hoping to improve your site’s rankings in search engines like Google.

 Duplicate content is information that has the same meaning and can be found on multiple websites.
 For instance, here at Studio Barn Creative, we are website designers and digital marketers.
 When we talk about the services we provide, we are probably duplicating some of the content, and the meaning of the content, from that of competitors.
 And vice versa.
 With this example in mind, and according to Matt Cutts of Google, an average of 25%-35% of all internet content is ‘duplicate’.
 That statistic is from 2013 and the average may be higher now in 2022.

 Another example is that you may quote a paragraph of a Blog to support your own main idea and then link out to that blog article on another site.
 That is duplicate content because you are referencing a portion of (not copying in its entirety) content that already exists elsewhere.

 Copied content is just what it sounds like.
 It is Main Content (MC) that is not written by you, is copied in its entirety from someone else’s writing, and pasted into your website with little or no changes made to that content.
 It is either passed off as your own writing, or notes an original source.